Skip to main content

 The build context used when building the step runner image has access to the following files:

-• repo.tar - The complete Git repository including the .git directory with all commit info.
-This file will change (and invalidate the build context) when a different commit is used for a change or when there are changes to the Git repository
+• repo.tar - The complete project Git repository, excluding the .git directory by default (see include_git_history to include it).
+This file will change (and invalidate the build context) when a different commit is used for a change or when there are changes to the project's Git repository

-• step_context.json.zip - The environment variable properties for the project and environment, along with the project and environment context values for use by opschain-exec.
-This file will change if the environment variables in the project or environment change
+• step_context.json.zip - A zip containing a step_context.json file with the environment variable properties of each owner contributing to the step, along with the parents and parent_order context values, for use by opschain-exec.
+This file will change if any of those environment variable properties change

 The build arguments supplied to BuildKit when building the image include: